Carl Haag

 Carl Haag (20 April 1820 – 24 January 1915) was a Bavarian-born painter who became a naturalized British subject and was court painter to the duke of Saxe-Coburg and Gotha.

 Biography

 Haag was born in Erlangen, in the Kingdom of Bavaria, and was trained in the Academy of Fine Arts Nuremberg and at Munich.
 He initially practised as an illustrator and as a painter in oils of portraits and architectural subjects; but in 1847 he settled in England, where he studied English watercolour techniques.
 After this he devoted himself to watercolours.

-In 1850 was elected an associate of the Royal Society of Painters in Water Colours before becoming a full member in 1853.
+In 1850, he was elected an associate of the Royal Society of Painters in Water Colours before becoming a full member in 1853.
 He also enjoyed the patronage of Queen Victoria.